 If you do decide to go somewhere else in Europe, France and Switzerland are only a few hours by train (It was about 8 hours from Paris to Milan for me), so you have those options as you go as well.
 I would stick to Italy though... there is so much to do and see and I wouldn't stress anything other than really seeing Italy and giving yourself a day or two extra to make your plans as you go along (maybe you'll decide you want to spend an extra day in a city or take a train somewhere for the day).

 You'll also want to factor in time to eat pizza and gelato!
-Enjoy! over 6 years ago
+Enjoy! almost 7 years ago

 Flew into Rome spent 4 days then took train from there to Chiusi where we picked up a rental car at Hertz which is within walking distance from station.
 Drove up through Tuscany and stayed 4 days outside of Sienna and used that as our base to see all of Tuscany then returned rental in Siena and took the train into Florence for 3 days then onto Venice by train for 2 days then train to Milan for 3 more days but made sure to take day trip to Lake Como.
 Viator was a good company to book tours with.
 Make sure to take bike tour of Florence! over 6 years ago